-If you want to hand in your solutions for this problem set, please send them via email to anna.heuser@uni-bonn.de by Monday evening - make sure to send a pdf-file which contains your name and your email address.
+If you want to hand in your solutions for this problem set, please send them via email to rlehming@uni-bonn.de by Monday evening.
 Of course, submitting solutions in groups is also possible.

-If you would like to present one of the solutions in class, please also send an email to anna.heuser@uni-bonn.de containing the task which you would like to present and in which of the tutorials you would like to do so.
+If you would like to present one of the solutions in class, please also send an email to rlehming@uni-bonn.de stating which task you would like to present in which of the tutorials.
 Deadline for the email is Monday, 10:00 pm.
-Please note that the tasks will be allocated via a first-come-first-served procedure, so sending this email earlier than Monday evening is highly recommended.
+Please note that the tasks will be allocated on a first-come-first-serve basis, so sending this email earlier than Monday evening is highly recommended.